 Membership of the Local Task Force is made up of Parents of children with special needs (Consumers), School Officials, and Representatives serving school age children with special needs.
 The Task Force has to have a 51% majority parent/consumer represented.
 We continually look for Parents/Consumers interested in serving as a Task Force Representative.

 Meetings are open to the public and will be held virtually.
-Dates for the 2020-2021 school year are as follows and are held from 3:00 pm - 4:30 pm.
+Dates for the 2022-2023 school year TBD.

 Meeting Link -

 Duties of the Local Task Force on the Right to Education

 1. Monitor programs and services for school age children with special needs, making recommendations for their improvement, expansion, or termination.